 In this article, we wanted to take a moment and answer some of the most common questions we get from folks applying for life insurance after they have been prescribed Clonidine or one of the common brand names that it’s sold under including:

-And Kapvay, to help treat those who have been diagnose with high blood pressure (hypertension).
-Certain mixtures of Clonidine have also been found to be quite useful to treat individuals suffering from Attention Deficit Hyperactivity Disorder (ADHD) and pain associated with certain types of cancers.
+And Kapvay, to help treat those who have been diagnosed with high blood pressure (hypertension).
+Certain mixtures of Clonidine have also been found to be quite useful for treating individuals with Attention Deficit Hyperactivity Disorder (ADHD) and pain associated with certain types of cancers.

 Questions that will be directly addressed will include:

 - Can I qualify for life insurance after I’ve been prescribed Clonidine?

 - Why do life insurance companies care if I’ve been prescribed Clonidine?

 - What kind of information will the insurance companies ask me or be interested in?